MicrosoftDocs/azure-ai-docs/articles/ai-services/custom-vision-service/includes/quickstarts/node-tutorial.md

 ## Publish the current iteration

 This code publishes the trained iteration to the prediction endpoint.
 The name given to the published iteration can be used to send prediction requests.
-An iteration is not available in the prediction endpoint until it is published.
+An iteration isn't available in the prediction endpoint until it's published.

 [!code-javascript[](~/cognitive-services-quickstart-code/javascript/CustomVision/ImageClassification/CustomVisionQuickstart.js?name=snippet_publish)]